iExecBlockchainComputing/documentation-tools/overview/monetizationConcepts/meansOfPayment.md

 The
 [voucher module](https://github.com/iExecBlockchainComputing/iexec-sdk/blob/master/docs/classes/IExecVoucherModule.md)
-describes methods to manage sponsored ------ in the account module.
+describes methods to manage sponsored computations in the account module.

 In the context of iExec tools, the essential methods are: